Our curriculum intent is clear: we aim to inspire the next generation of leading engineers, scientists and innovators.

 Engineering and Advanced Technologies

-Engineering and science are all around us.
-From the cars we drive, the computers and phones we use every day, to the solar panels we see on house roofs, the medical equipment our doctor is using, even the food that we eat!
+Engineering and Science are all around us!
+From the cars we drive, the computers and phones we use every day, to the solar panels we see on house roofs, the medical equipment our doctor is using, and even the food that we eat!

 The knowledge and skills of an engineer have at some point been involved in the design and manufacture of all these products, making it an incredibly diverse and fast-paced area to work in with the potential to make an impact, bring about change and gain access to exciting opportunities.
 From designing and constructing visionary buildings, or developing the latest green technology to help save our planet, to inventing new robotic medical devices which can improve healthcare.

 To be an engineer, scientist or designer requires curiosity, creativity and communication skills – not just technical and scientific ability – so it needs a wide variety of people.
 In fact, different types of people, women as well as men, and people from different cultural backgrounds, with different ways of seeing the world and a variety of skill sets, will be essential to develop all the up-and-coming opportunities for engineering and advanced technologies in the decades ahead.